Flexberry/Leaflet.zoomslider/README.md

  - 0.5 — tracks Leaflet 0.5.x and should be stable.
  - 0.6 — tracks Leaflet 0.6.x and should be stable.
  - 0.7 — tracks Leaflet 0.7.x and should be stable.
+ - leaflet-1.0.1 — tracks Leaflet 1.0.1 and should be stable.
+ - leaflet-1.2.0 — tracks Leaflet 1.2.0 and should be stable.
  - master — tracks Leaflet master and can be considered unstable (but please file bugs!).

 ## Tests